Khushwant Singh: Career

 Khushwant Singh started his professional career as a practising lawyer in 1939 at Lahore in the Chamber of Manzur Qadir and Ijaz Husain Batalvi.
 He worked at Lahore Court for eight years where he worked with some of his best friends and fans including Akhtar Aly Kureshy, Advocate, and Raja Muhammad Arif, Advocate.
 In 1947, he entered the Indian Foreign Service for the newly independent India.
 He started as Information Officer of the Government of India in Toronto, Canada, and moved on to be the Press Attaché and Public Officer for the Indian High Commission for four years in London and Ottawa.
 In 1951, he joined the All India Radio as a journalist.
 Between 1954 and 1956 he worked in Department of Mass Communication of the UNESCO at Paris.
 From 1956 he turned to editorial services.
-He founded and edited Yojana, an Indian government journal in 1951–1953; The Illustrated Weekly of India, a newsweekly;The National Herald.
+He founded and edited Yojana, an Indian government journal in 1951–1953; The Illustrated Weekly of India, a newsweekly National Herald.
 He was also appointed as editor of Hindustan Times on Indira Gandhi's personal recommendation.

 During his tenure, The Illustrated Weekly became India's pre-eminent newsweekly, with its circulation raising from 65,000 to 400,000.
 After working for nine years in the weekly, on 25 July 1978, a week before he was to retire, the management asked Singh to leave "with immediate effect".
 A new editor was installed the same day.
 After Singh's departure, the weekly suffered a huge drop in readership.
 In 2016 Khushwant Singh enters Limca Book of Records as a tribute.

 Politics

 Khushwant Singh meeting Dr. A.P.J.
 Abdul Kalam before receiving the Padma Vibhushan.

 From 1980 to 1986, Singh was a member of Rajya Sabha, the upper house of the Indian parliament.
 He was awarded the Padma Bhushan in 1974 for service to his country.
 In 1984, he returned the award in protest against the siege of the Golden Temple by the Indian Army.
 In 2007, the Indian government awarded Khushwant Singh the Padma Vibhushan.

 As a public figure, Khushwant Singh was accused of favouring the ruling Congress party, especially during the reign of Indira Gandhi.
 When Indira Gandhi announced nation-wide-emergency, he openly supported it and was derisively called an 'establishment liberal'.

-Singh's faith in the Indian political system was shaken by the anti-Sikh riots that followed Indira Gandhi's assassination, in which major Congress politicians are alleged to be involved; but he remained resolutely positive on the promise of Indian democracy and worked via Citizen's Justice Committee floated by H. S. Phoolka who is a senior advocate of Delhi High Court.
+Singh's faith in the Indian political system was shaken by the anti-Sikh riots that followed Indira Gandhi's assassination, in which major Congress politicians are alleged to be involved; but he remained resolutely positive on the promise of Indian democracy and worked via Citizens Justice Committee floated by H. S. Phoolka who is a senior advocate of Delhi High Court, and was a member of The Sikh Forum of Lt.
+Gen. Jagjit Singh Aurora.

 Singh was a votary of greater diplomatic relations with Israel at a time when India did not want to displease Arab nations where thousands of Indians found employment.
 He visited Israel in the 1970s and was impressed by its progress.